Mineral (nutrient): Dietary nutrition

+Plants

+The list of minerals required for plants is similar to that for animals.
+Both use very similar enzymes, although differences exist.
+For example, legumes host molybdenum-containing nitrogenase, but animals do not.
+Many animals rely on hemoglobin (Fe) for oxygen transport, but plants do not.
+Fertilizers are often tailored to address mineral deficiencies in particular soils.
+Examples include molybdenum deficiency, manganese deficiency, zinc deficiency, and so on.

 Safety

 The gap between recommended daily intake and what are considered safe upper limits (ULs) can be small.
 For example, for calcium the U.S. Food and Drug Administration set the recommended intake for adults over 70 years at 1,200 mg/day and the UL at 2,000 mg/day.
 The European Union also sets recommended amounts and upper limits, which are not always in accord with the U.S. Likewise, Japan, which sets the UL for iodine at 3000 μg versus 1100 for the U.S. and 600 for the EU.
 In the table above, magnesium appears to be an anomaly as the recommended intake for adult men is 420 mg/day (women 350 mg/day) while the UL is lower than the recommended, at 350 mg.
 The reason is that the UL is specific to consuming more than 350 mg of magnesium all at once, in the form of a dietary supplement, as this may cause diarrhea.
 Magnesium-rich foods do not cause this problem.